-Laser eye surgery has been around for over two decades now – in fact, you probably know someone who has undergone a laser eye surgery procedure.
+Laser eye surgery has been around for over two decades now and is becoming an increasingly popular procedure.

 Here are twelve things that you may not know about laser eye surgery.

 Vision correction surgery has been around since the 1930s.
 Before laser technology, there was a procedure called ‘radial keratotomy’.
 The surgeon would use a scalpel (and a steady hand) to make incisions on the cornea (the surface of the eye) that would radiate out, much like the pattern created when slicing a pizza.
 This may sound frightening, but it was a mostly successful procedure that allowed the surgeon to reshape the cornea (necessary for vision correction) by flattening and reshaping it in the centre.

 Laser eye surgery technology wasn’t initially used for eye surgery.
-In 1980, an IBM scientist was making microscopic circuits in microchips with an excimer laser.
-For some reason, it occurred to him that it could also accurately cut organic tissues without damaging the surrounding tissue.
+In 1980, while using an excimer laser to make microscopic circuits in microchips, one IBM scientist had a revolutionary thought: Could the excimer laser be used to cut organic tissues without damaging the surrounding tissue?
 Fortunately, he was correct.

 Laser vision correction was first performed over thirty years ago.
-In 1985 the first procedure was performed on a human patient in Dresden, Germany.
-However, this procedure (PRK, also known as ASLA or LASEK) was not widely practiced for several more years.
+The first procedure was performed on a human patient in Dresden, Germany in 1985; however, this procedure (PRK, also known as ASLA or LASEK) was not widely practised for several more years.

 Technology never stays still.
 There have been a number of generations of laser systems introduced over the years.
 Laser technology has also undergone 30+ platform upgrades.

 Today there is more than one type of laser vision correction procedure.
-Three to be exact –ASLA (also called PRK or LASEK), LASIK and, in the past year, a new procedure called SMILE®.
+Three to be exact – ASLA (also called PRK or LASEK), LASIK and SMILE®.
 Clinics perform laser eye surgery procedures using a variety of different names for marketing reasons, but they all fall under one of these categories.